What Is A Profit Sharing Plan?

-A profit-sharing plan is a defined contribution pension plan in which the workers and employees are given an opportunity to obtain their share in the overall profit of the organization in such a way that they are encouraged to contribute more and more to the profit of the organization and motivates to give their best efforts, thus it is an incentive plan that gives a variable benefit to the employees based on a certain percentage of profit.
+A profit-sharing plan is a defined contribution pension plan in which the workers and employees are allowed to obtain their share in the overall profit of the organization in such a way that they are encouraged to contribute more and more to the profit of the organization and motivates to give their best efforts; thus it is an incentive plan that gives a variable benefit to the employees based on a certain percentage of profit.

-This plan is a type of plan that gives a win-win situation to both the employees as well as the employer.
-It encourages the employees to give their best efforts in the organization which in turn would generate more profits and increase the wealth of the organization.
-Thus both the party are benefited from increased earnings.
+This type of plan gives a win-win situation for both the employees and the employer.
+It encourages the employees to give their best efforts in the organization, which in turn would generate more profits and increase the wealth of the organization.
+Thus both the parties benefited from increased earnings.

-This plan specifies a certain percentage of profits for every particular employee covered under the plan.
-Thus it is upon the company to decide how much profit will be shared with employees covered under a profit-sharing plan.
-Also, it is important to note here that only employers, company or the organization can contribute to this plan and not the employees.
+The employee profit sharing plan specifies a certain percentage of profits for every particular employee covered under the plan.
+Thus, the company must decide how much profit will be shared with employees covered under a profit-sharing plan.
+Also, it is important to note that only employers, companies, or organizations can contribute to this plan, not the employees.

 #1 – Cash Plan

-The employees covered under this plan are given with cash or stock of the organization or company at the end of every year or quarter as the case may be.
+The employees covered under this qualified profit sharing plan are given cash or stock of the organization or company at the end of every year or quarter, as the case may be.
 Thus they are given instant results of their efforts in the organization.
-The main disadvantage of this type of plan is that the employees are taxed on this additional income as a regular income
+The main disadvantage of this type of plan is that the employees are taxed on this additional income as a regular income.

 #2 – Deferred Plans

-The profit-sharing is directed into a specific fund know as the trust fund which provides the rewards to the employees on a later date often on the retirement of the employees.
-Accordingly, immediate taxation on the incomes of the employees is avoided under a deferred plan.
-Further, the qualified investment plan provides employees a variety of choices in their investment.
-Also, the retirement pay is increased as and when the contribution is increased.
+The profit sharing plan for small business is directed into a specific fund known as the trust fund, which provides the rewards to the employees at a later date, often on the employees’ retirement.
+Accordingly, immediate taxation on the employees’ incomes is avoided under a deferred plan.
+Further, the qualified investment plan provides employees with various investment choices.
+Also, the retirement pay increases as and when the contribution increases.

 #3 – Combination Plan

-This plan, as the name suggests is a combination of both the above-mentioned plans which pars a part of the contribution in cash periodically, and part of the contribution is deferred into a trust fund to be paid at the time of retirement
+As the name suggests, this plan is a combination of both the plans mentioned above, which pays a part of the contribution in cash periodically, and part of the contribution is deferred into a trust fund to be paid at the time of retirement.

 Hence the profit of $50,000 ( being 10% of 500,000 ) is shared among the employees as under: